Bobstyle23/Bobstyle23/README.md

 - 👋 Hi, I’m @Bobstyle23
 - 👀 I’m interested in Full-stack web development
-- 🌱 I’m currently working as a frontend engineer @PlayV
+- 🌱 I’m currently working as a frontend engineer @Stockeeper
 - 💞️ I’m looking to collaborate on open-source projects
-- 📫 How to reach me boburpakhriev@gmail.com or at linkedin: https://www.linkedin.com/in/mukhammadbobur-pakhriyev/
+- 📫 How to reach me bobpakhriev@gmail.com or at linkedin: https://www.linkedin.com/in/mukhammadbobur-pakhriyev/

 <!---
 Bobstyle23/Bobstyle23 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.